Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Edward Cabrera will attempt to slow down Ronald Acuna Jr. and the Atlanta Braves when they take on his Miami Marlins on Monday at 7:20 PM ET.
+Charlie Morton and Bryan Hoeing will each get the start when the Atlanta Braves and the Miami Marlins square off on Tuesday at Truist Park, at 7:20 PM ET.

-Oddsmakers list the Braves as -275 favorites on the moneyline, while giving the underdog Marlins +220 moneyline odds to win.
-An 8-run over/under is set in this game.
+Bookmakers list the Braves as -250 favorites on the moneyline, while giving the underdog Marlins +190 moneyline odds to win.
+The over/under is 8.5 runs for this matchup.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.